 Do I Need a Survey When I Buy Property?
+The short answer is YES.

 You can use the Survey to raise with the seller any issues revealed and to obtain a price reduction.
-Don't forget to have your mortgage offer reissued to reflect the new price.
+However, remember to have your mortgage offer reissued to reflect the new price.
+Alternatively, the seller may be prepared to carry out the works pre-exchange.
+Negotiate this via the Estate Agent.
+That is their role.

 Do not rely on a lender valuation!